feathersjs/feathers/index.md

       log('Someone deleted a Todo', todo);
     });

-    socket.emit('todos::create', {
+    // Create a new Todo and then log all Todos from the server socket.emit('todos::create', {
-      description: 'You have to do something real-time!'
+      text: 'You have to do something real-time!'
     }, {}, function(error, todo) {
       log('Created Todo', todo);
       socket.emit('todos::find', {}, function(error, todos) {